There are many beautiful places a couple may want to celebrate their wedding.

-Let us remember that a Catholic wedding is the ritual through which a Sacrament takes place; the Sacrament of Marriage.
-This is the reason why the Church requires that the ceremony be held in a proper space; a Catholic parish.
-Christ, who honored the wedding at Cana with his presence, is also present in the Eucharist when the wedding ceremony takes place inside the church.
+Christ, who honored the wedding at Cana with his presence, is also present in the Eucharist when the wedding ceremony takes place inside a church building.

 The Code of Canon Law says, “Marriages are to be celebrated in a parish where either of the contracting parties has a domicile… With the permission of the proper ordinary or proper pastor, marriages can be celebrated elsewhere.”
 (Canon 1115)